-Find out as much as possible about the area you’ll be visiting beforehand, and pack accordingly:
+Find out as much as possible about the area you’ll be visiting beforehand.
+Each provincial park and campground has different rules and regulations that you need to be aware of.

 If the place you are visiting does not have provided garbage disposal facilities, bring along garbage bags.
 Plan how you’re going to bring OUT every bit of rubbish you have brought IN – including trash, leftover food, toilet paper, hygiene products, and general litter.